Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

-Finally, $\lambda_{+k}$ and $\lambda_{-k}$ both have a multiplicity $1$, and the eigenvectors are respectively:
+Finally, $\lambda_{+k}$ and $\lambda_{-k}$ both have a multiplicity $1$, and the eigenvectors are respectively: $\displaystyle \left( \right)\quad \textrm{and} \quad \left( \right)$.

-\begin{remark} Note that the eigenvalue $\lambda_{0k}$ is artificial, and only appears because we took the time derivative of the velocity equation in order to eliminate the density.
-A simple way to understand it is to look at the eigenvalues of the matrix $N_k$, corresponding to the original system, without any additional derivatives.
-The eigenvalues of $N_k$ are $\lambda_{dk}$, with a multiplicity $n-1$, and $\lambda_{\pm k}$ with a multiplicity $1$.
-The eigenvectors corresponding to $\lambda_{dk}$ are the $n-1$ following vectors of $\mathbb{R}^{n+1}$:
+Note that the eigenvalue $\lambda_{0k}$ is artificial, and only appears because we took the time derivative of the velocity equation in order to eliminate the density.
+This is the only main difference between $M_k$ and $N_k$ spectral analysis. \end{remark}